 Call Number: WA Photos 1065

-Overview: 194 photographs taken by William Palmer--with a Kodak Brownie Number 2--for the United States National Museum depicting the Pribilof Islands (formerly the Northern Fur Seal Islands), a group of volcanic islands off the coast of mainland Alaska, in the Bering Sea, 1890 June-August.
+Abstract: 194 photographs taken by William Palmer--with a Kodak Brownie Number 2--for the United States National Museum depicting the Pribilof Islands (formerly the Northern Fur Seal Islands), a group of volcanic islands off the coast of mainland Alaska, in the Bering Sea, 1890 June-August.
 The collection's title card suggests that Palmer organized the photographs into 5 categories: scenery, seals, sealing, birds, and miscellaneous.
-Images are chiefly of seals and sea lions, but also include...
+Images are chiefly of seals and sea lions, but also...

 Dates: 1890 June-August

 Abstract: Peter Parker graduated from Yale College in 1831 and from the Medical Institution of Yale College in 1834.
 Ordained as a Presbyterian minister in 1834, he sailed that year to China as the first Protestant medical missionary to that country.
 The papers relate to Parker's medical practice at the Canton Hospital and elsewhere, his missionary activities including his sermons, and his work for the U.S. Government as a diplomat to China.
 Most of the papers have been photographed at...